top of page

 Jan Glasmeier, Architekt BDA

-The buildings showcase the flexibility, durability, and sustainability of local materials and natural building, often centering around bamboo and adobe mud bricks.
+Simple Architecture's buildings showcase the flexibility, durability, and sustainability of local materials and natural building, often centering around bamboo and adobe mud bricks.
 By using affordable natural materials, Simple Architecture can bring beautiful, functional and sustainable architecture to marginalized communities at a lower cost than conventional architecture and construction firms.

 Teaching & Professional Position (selection)